 Born just 14 months apart, the Huff sisters, who double as two of USC’s three starting midfielders, have always been incredibly close.
 They shared the same room, friends and love for lacrosse.

-“Your sibling is such a game changer,” Kelsey said.
+“Your sibling is such a game changer,” Kelsey said of her older sister.
 “We’ve been able to play together for so long that we’ve developed this unspoken connection on the field.”

 The Huffs and the rest of the Eastport-South Manor Sharks had high nerves going into the match, but following a fiery huddle, the team hit the field with an unmatched intensity.
 The sisters combined for nine goals en route to the school’s first state title victory, and Kaeli was named tournament MVP.